iWriteGigs

 C The fastest growing sector of the U.S. youth population

-D More likely than their age mates to commit delinquent and violent acts
+D More likely that their age mates to have early sex

 Question #16